Changing Your Life Insurance Policy Or Premiums

 This is for two reasons:

-• Your previous employer may have had a policy in place for your family which likely ended when you switched jobs.
-Your personal life insurance may need to be revised if you included that policy in your financial planning
+• Your previous employer may have had a policy in place for your family, which likely ended when you switched jobs.
+Your personal life insurance may need to be revised if you include that policy in your financial planning.

 • Your salary is likely to have changed.
 For better or for the worse, but if it’s for the better and you get a higher salary now, your family’s lifestyle will likely change and require your life insurance sum to increase to help them sustain the higher cost of living